jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 green: make it pass
 ---------------------------------------------------------------------------------

-I copy the value on the left of the :ref:`AssertionError` and replace the expected value in the test to make it pass
+I copy the value on the left of the :ref:`AssertionError` and change the expected value in the test to make it pass

 .. code-block:: python